PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Because why should I assume anyone cares who I am until they know I can solve an important problem?
 When you open a presentation by talking about a problem, you hook the audience.
 When you don't open with a problem, the audience sits and wonders why they should be listening.

+Day 39: Foreshadow a Climactic Scene

+A good story is always headed somehwere, and usually that somewhere has been foreshadowed early...
+What will life look like if people actually do what your presenation is asking them to do?
+Have you painted a picture so the audience can imagine that better life?
+Be sure to make your foreshadowed climactic scene visual.
+The harder the climactic scene is to visualize, the less power it will have to engage your audience.
+When you foreshadow a climactic scene in your presentation, you inspire your audience to head toward that scene.
+The idea is to make the audience want to make the scene come to life.